3sanket3/3sanket3/content/posts/2019-04-19---nodejs-tutorials-series.md

   - "server"
   - "express"

-description: "This is first issue of Node.JS tutorial series.
+description: "This is the first issue of Node.js tutorial series.
 We will setup basic Node Server from an empty folder"
 ---

 This series will cover

 - [Setup basic Node.js + Express.js server](#setup-basic-nodejs--expressjs-server)
-- How to send email using Node.JS (Coming Soon...)
+- How to send email using Node.js (Coming Soon...)
-  - Make your email testing easy <sup>PRO</sup>
+  - Make your email testing easy <sup>PRO Tip</sup>
-  - Design nicer email templates quickly <sup>PRO</sup>
+  - Design nicer email templates quickly <sup>PRO Tip</sup>

-Let's start with the very fist thing :
+Let's start with the very first thing on the list:

 ## Setup basic Node.js + Express.js server